Workspace ONE UEM management modes

 What is Intelligent Hub?

-Workspace ONE Intelligent Hub is the employee-facing digital workspace application that not only contains the agent that makes device management possible but also includes many other services to improve employee experience, such as a unified app catalog supporting SaaS, native, web and virtual apps, access to links and resources, people search and provides advanced mobile threat defense.
+Workspace ONE Intelligent Hub serves as the employee-facing digital workspace application.
+It not only includes the agent required for device management but also delivers additional services to improve the employee experience, such as a unified app catalog (supporting SaaS, native, web, and virtual apps), access to links and resources, people search, and advanced mobile threat defense.

-To learn more about Intelligent Hub, check out the Workspace ONE Intelligent Hub page.
+For more information about Intelligent Hub, see What is Workspace ONE Intelligent Hub?

-How do these management modes look from the admin perspective?
+How do these management modes look from an admin perspective?

-Within the device List View in the Workspace ONE UEM admin console, you will see either UEM Managed, Hub Registered, or App Level.
-As mentioned earlier, OS Partitioned is still UEM managed, so will have that label in the console.
+In the device List View of the Workspace ONE UEM admin console, devices are categorized as UEM Managed, Hub Registered, or App Level.
+OS partitioned, as mentioned earlier, is still UEM Managed and will appear with that label in the console.

 Graphical user interface, application